conradludgate/arc-discharge/README.md

 ### Code complexity

 Using [tokei](https://github.com/XAMPPRocky/tokei), we measure the lines of code of each project.
-Using `ripgrep`, we search for uses of unsafe inside the source and vendored dependencies (excluding windows-api/libc)
+Using `ripgrep`, we search for uses of unsafe inside the source and vendored dependencies (excluding windows-api/libc and dev dependencies)

 #### tokio